ryanallen/words-of-my-perfect-teacher/README.md

 *bsnyen sgrub*, two steps in practices involving the recitation of a [mantra](#mantra).
 In the first, practitioners *approach* the deity that they are visualizing by reciting the [deity's](#deity) mantra.
 In the second they are familiar enough to identify themselves with the deity.

 ## Arhat
 *dgra bcom pa*.
-To become an Arhat is the final goal of the [Sravakayana](#sravakayana).
+To become an Arhat is the final goal of the [Śrāvakayāna](#śrāvakayāna).
 It is a kind of [nirvāṇa](#nirvāṇa), beyond rebirth, but falls short of Buddhahood.
 The Tibetan word literally means one who has subdued the enemies, i.e. [negative emotions](#negative-emotions).

 ## Arura and kyurura
 *Terminalia chebula* and *Emblica officinalis*, chebulic and emblic myrobolan, medicinal plants.
 Aura is the emblem of the [Medicine Buddha](#medicine-buddha).

 ## Āryadeva
-*'phags pa lha* (2nd century), the most famous disciple of [Nāgārjuna](#nāgārjuna), whose teaching he commented upon in several treatises on [Madhyamika](#madhyamika) philosophy.
+*'phags pa lha* (2nd century), the most famous disciple of [Nāgārjuna](#nāgārjuna), whose teaching he commented upon in several treatises on [Mādhyamika](#mādhyamika) philosophy.
 See [Middle way](#middle-way).

 ## Asaṅga
 *thogs med* (4th century), one of the [Six Ornaments](#six-ornaments), founder of the Yogachara school and author of many important [śāstras](#śāstra), in particular the five teachings he received from [Maitreya](#maitreya).

 ## Atīśa
-(982-1054), also known as [Dipamkara](#dipamkara) or [Jowo](#jowo) Atīśa.
+(982-1054), also known as [Dipaṃkara](#dipaṃkara) or [Jowo](#jowo) Atīśa.
 This great Indian master and scholar, one of the main teachers at the famous university of [Vikramaśīla](#vikramaśīla), was a strict follower of the monastic rule.
-He received the bodhicitta teachings from many important masters, and in particular from the Lord of Suvarnadvipa (Dharmakirti), under whom he studied in Indonesia.
+He received the bodhicitta teachings from many important masters, and in particular from the Lord of Suvarṇadvīpa (Dharmakīrti), under whom he studied in Indonesia.
 He spent the last ten years of his life in Tibet, teaching and taking part in the translation of Buddhist texts.
 His disciples founded the [Kadampa](#kadampa) school.

 ## Atiyoga
 the highest of the three inner yogas, the summit of the Nine Vehicles according to the classification of the [Nyingmapa](#nyingmapa) School.
 See [Great Perfection](#great-perfection).